eferos93/dt4h_blockchain/application-typescript/README.md

 ## Description

-Abackend code is provided in Typescript with various functionalities such as:
+A backend code is provided in Typescript with various functionalities such as:
 * Interaction with the CA Servers
 * Replication of the Blockchain in a MongoDB
 * Offline Signing Transactions (in the Browser)